 Protecting & Restoring Long Island's Peconic Bays

 Check out these videos produced by the Peconic Estuary Partnership!
 Learn about PEP and current efforts to improve fish habitat and reduce nitrogen pollution and stormwater runoff!

-The Peconic Estuary Partnership, in coordination with the NYSDEC, Seatuck Environmental Association, Cornell Cooperative Extension of Suffolk County and the Town of Riverhead monitored the Grangebel Park Fishway during the Spring 2019 Alewife migration season to record the number of Alewife traveling up the Peconic River to spawn in freshwater habitat.
+The Peconic Estuary Partnership, in coordination with the NYSDEC, Seatuck Environmental Association, Cornell Cooperative Extension of Suffolk County and the Town of Riverhead monitored the Grangebel Park Fishway during the Spring 2019 and 2020 Alewife migration season to record the number of Alewife traveling up the Peconic River to spawn in freshwater habitat.
 See the video for a view of Alewife moving up the fishway and through the camera view!

 Captain Peter Haskell of Haskell’s Seafood tells us how the health of the Peconic Estuary is important for his business and provides sustainable fishing practices that protect our bays for the future.